• Skip to primary navigation

 • They're easier to store in bulk

-• They don't contain additives, preservatives, or firming agents
+• They don't contain additives such as preservatives or firming agents

 How long does it take to cook dried chickpeas?